Madison Rose

 Madison Rose is an American singer-songwriter from Cincinnati, Ohio.
 She gained recognition with her 2018 debut single "Diamonds" and her 2019 collaboration with Kandy, "Keeping Secrets", which charted on Billboards Dance/Mix Show Airplay chart.
 Known for her queer-focused artistry and vivid style, she released her debut album Technicolor in 2022.
-Rose has also performed at RuPaul's DragCon and Boston Pride.
+Rose has performed at RuPaul's DragCon and Boston Pride.